SoliatOmolara/Kera_to_MDF-Project/README.md

 This project was built with [VsCode](https://code.visualstudio.com/).

 ## DATASET
-The dataset I used for this project is the **PIMA INDIA DIABETES DATASET ** which I got from [kaggle](https://www.kaggle.com/).
-The dataset conprises of 9 columns, which includes;
+The dataset I used for this project is the **PIMA INDIA DIABETES DATASET** that I got from [kaggle](https://www.kaggle.com/).
+The dataset comprises of 9 columns which I later convert to int(0 to 8), they includes;

 1. Pregnancies
 2. Glucose